Frequently Asked Questions

 Nutrition Services offers a variety of convenient ways to pay for school meals.
 Checks and cash are accepted by the Lunchroom Cashier either as a pre-paid deposit to a student’s account or for purchasing individual meals, milk or other a la carte item.
 Checks should be made payable to Bellevue School District (or BSD).

 Student meals may also be paid for with a credit card online or by phone using PayPams.
 PayPams requires the Student’s ID number or meal account pin number (provided by the school) to create an account.
-PayPams charges users a payment transaction of $1.95 per transaction.
+PayPAMS will charge a $1.95 fee per family, rather than per student for online payments.
 Parents may monitor their student’s account history and view purchases without a fee.

 Students who are eligible for reduced priced meals may participate in the breakfast program (if offered at their school) for free at all grade levels.
 The State of Washington provides funding to the Nutrition Department for the $.30 copay that these students would normally have been charged.
 Reduced price meal eligible students in grades PK and 4-12 are charged a $.40 copay for lunch.
 Those in grades K-3 may enjoy lunch for free as the State of Washington additionally provides funding for this copay.